CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-multi-factor-authentication-to-centurylink-control-portal.md

 {{{
-  "title": "Using SAML for Multi-Factor Authentication to CenturyLink Control Portal", "date": "UPDATED WITH SIGNING CERTIFICATE 2-9-2019", "author": "Matthew Ordman",
+  "title": "Using SAML for Multi-Factor Authentication to Lumen Control Portal", "date": "UPDATED WITH SIGNING CERTIFICATE 2-9-2019", "author": "Matthew Ordman",
   "attachments": [],